A constraint on local definitions of quantum internal energy: Introduction

-An elementary question is to determine \textit{what variables} the internal energy of an open quantum system should be taken to depend of.
+An elementary question is to determine \textit{what variables} the internal energy of an open quantum system should be taken to depend on.
 One of the most elegant aspects of classical, equilibrium thermodynamics is that it allows for an \textit{a priori} complex object to be described by a small number of variables, representing macroscopically observable quantities \cite{Callen_1985, Fermi_1937}.

-These variables -- \eg{} entropy and volume, for a simple system with fixed quantity of matter -- are identified as the \textit{state} of the system of interest.
+Then, the so-called (equilibrium) \textit{state} of the system of interest is taken to be completely characterized by the set of these variables.

 In this sense, internal energy is a \textit{state function}, which corresponds to the fact that it is the system's \textit{internal} degrees of freedom that determine its energy content, since the energy exchange with an environment, when it exists, is negligibly small.

-In contrast, in quantum thermodynamics, the system of interest is ``simple'' in nature -- it contains few degrees of freedom --, but is subject to non-equilibrium dynamics, under non-negligible energy exchange with its environment, and non-classically correlated to the latter, in general.
-The object widely identified as the physical state of an open system is the density operator $\varrho^S$.
-However, we should note that, in general, a mere instantaneous picture of $\varrho^S$ does not carry any information on energy, unless with additional knowledge of the parameters entering the Hamiltonian -- both that of the system and that of interaction -- and of the state of the universe; its derivative, in turn, does carry \textit{some} information on energy, since it is determined by a global dynamics generated by a universe Hamiltonian.
-Therefore, the minimalist hypothesis would not be a \textit{state function}, but rather a function $U=U(\varrho^S,\dot{\varrho}^S)$, and we investigate this possibility.